Frug/smarty/README.md

 SMARTY legacy repository
 ========================

-This repository exists solely for Zikula Core as a vendor library and to maintain a couple of tweaks outside of the main vendor library.
+This repository exists for FCTechno as a legacy copy of smarty 2.

 This library is not maintained for 3rd party use.